stephenqiao1/CPEN455-Project-2025W1/README.md

     `examples/bayes_inverse_full_finetune.sh` triggers `uv run -m examples.bayes_inverse --method full_finetune` to fine-tune the model before evaluation.

 ### Bayesian Inverse Classification
-The bayesian inverse classification method leverages the generative capabilities of LLMs to perform classification tasks.
+The Bayesian inverse classification method leverages the generative capabilities of LLMs to perform classification tasks.
 By modeling the joint distribution of inputs and labels, we can compute the posterior probabilities of labels given the inputs, allowing for effective classification.

 $$
 \begin{aligned}